Mnovis/Mnovis/README.md

-- 👋 Hi, I’m @Mnovis
+👋 Hi, I’m @Mnovis

-- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning JS and Rect
+🔥 Junior Web Developer & Full-Stack

+🔭 I’m currently studying JavaScript, Node.JS, React

-- 📫 How to reach me my number is +55 21 98131-7083
+💬 How to reach me

+⚡ Fun fact Oneye 😜

 <!---
 Mnovis/Mnovis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.